Brought to you by Ear Phone Connection

 This can cause several problems that can affect your safety:

-• A mic located on your shoulder can cause officers to turn their head towards the mic, potentially away from a suspect.
+- A mic located on your shoulder can cause officers to turn their head toward the mic, potentially away from a suspect.
 It may also cause you to raise your elbow up which can compromise the security of your baton, TASER and firearm.

 Look up the Trooper Coates video if you aren’t familiar with it.
 In this case the suspect was shot five times with a .357 and survived.
 Trooper Coates was shot with a .22 several times, all of which struck his vest, except for one that hit him in his raised upper arm as he called for assistance on his portable.
 That round turned and traveled into his heart and proved fatal.